smarie/develop-behind-proxy/docs/configure_apps.md

 systemProp.https.proxyPort=80
 ```

+## Pacman & paru

+pacman respects the env vars, but you have to run it with sudo.
+As a solution you could `alias sudo='sudo -E', which will preserve your envvars in sudo.

+In paru (maybe also yay) you can set `--sudoflags '-E'` to achieve the same.

 ## Android Studio

 The proxy certificate needs to imported via the settings dialog: `Settings → Appereance & Behavior → System Settings → HTTP Proxy and Settings → Tools → Server Certificates`